jessitron/git-happens/dojo.md

   * branches (own initial commit, what's that called)
   * site
 * jekyll
+  * if you have Ruby installed
-  * gem install jekyll (requires Ruby)
+  * `gem install jekyll`

 ## Setup
-* add a few people as committers
+* we will add a few people as committers
-  * tell them to make some changes and push: in particular, add to index.md the name of a page that they'd like to see added
+  * add to index.md the name of a page that they'd like to see covered
+  * push your changes
-  * tell the others to fork and do what they like.
-They can look for TODO or add to the list of pages they'd like to see
+* everyone else should [fork](fork.html) the repository and do what you like.
+You can look for TODO or add to the list of pages you'd like to see
 * clone the repository
 * [configure git](commence.html)